ory/sdk/clients/kratos/dotnet/docs/AdminApi.md

 <a name="createidentity"></a>
 # **CreateIdentity**
-> KratosIdentity CreateIdentity (KratosCreateIdentity body = null)
+> KratosIdentity CreateIdentity (KratosCreateIdentity kratosCreateIdentity = null)

 Create an Identity

 This endpoint creates an identity.
 It is NOT possible to set an identity's credentials (password, ...) using this method!
 A way to achieve that will be introduced in the future.
-Learn how identities work in [ORY Kratos' User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).
+Learn how identities work in [Ory Kratos' User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).

 ### Example
 ```csharp